Propane Autogas Helping Ease Back-to-School Challenges This Fall - School Transportation News

 Financial Benefits

 Compared to electric, propane autogas school buses are on average one-third of the cost.
-That means a school district like Cypress Fairbank could purchase three new propane autogas school buses for the cost of a single electric bus.
+That means a school district could purchase three new propane autogas school buses for the cost of a single electric bus.

 School transportation directors can also take advantage of several financial opportunities to transition to propane autogas, like the Alternative Fuel Tax Credit, Volkswagen Settlement funds, and other federal and state grants.
 They should check with their area Clean Cities Coalition to learn more about what funding may be available where they live.